couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 ![](images/xdcr-cluster-monitor.png)

-To configure a bidirectional replication:
+**Configuring Bi-Directional Replication**

+Replication is unidirectional from one cluster to another.
+To configure bidirectional replication between two clusters, you need to provide settings for two separate replication streams.
+One stream replicates changes from Cluster A to Cluster B, another stream replicates changes from Cluster B to Cluster A. To configure a bidirectional replication:

  1. Create a replication from Cluster A to Cluster B on Cluster A.

  1. Create a replication from Cluster B to Cluster A on Cluster B.

+You do not need identical topologies for both clusters; you can have a different number of nodes in each cluster, and different RAM and persistence configurations.

-XDCR replications can also be configured using the Administration REST API.
+You can also create a replication using the Administration REST API instead of Couchbase Web Console.
 For more information, see [Getting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-destination).

+After you create a replication between clusters, you can configure the number of parallel replicators that run per node.
+The default number of parallel, active streams per node is 32, but you can adjust this.
 For information on changing the internal configuration settings, see [Viewing Internal XDCR Settings](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-internal-settings).

 <a id="couchbase-admin-tasks-xdcr-monitoring"></a>